JasonAtallah/config-dot-json/README.md

 2) Call load method to load config file into process.env `dotjson.load()`

 ### Options
-`path` the load method accepts one parameter, path.
-By default it will load `config.json` in the root of your application.
-However, config file can be moved and renamed by passing through new path.
+the load method accepts an options object
+ - `path` By default it will look for `config.json` in the root of your application unless path is specified.
+ - `override` If set to true, any current variables in process.env that also exist in config file will be overridden by the values in the config file.
+Set to false by default.

 ##### Example